telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-mac-proxy-settings.md

 For example, after [Installing Fiddler Everywhere on a Mac](https://docs.telerik.com/fiddler-everywhere/getting-started/installation), some users have reported that Fiddler Everywhere doesn't capture.
 This can be caused from many different reasons and requires troubleshooting.

-In order to troubleshoot this, it is recommended perform the following steps.
+In order to troubleshoot this, it is recommended to perform the following steps:

 1. [Reset the Fiddler Everywhere Settings to the default values](how-to-reset-fiddler-everywhere-settings-to-default)
 1. Close Fiddler Everywhere